 Things to do in Shanghai

 There are expensive stores, cars and everything is designer.
-You can find it here no matter what you are looking for, from cheap knock-offs to expensive designers.
+You can find it here no matter what you are looking for, from cheap knock-offs to costly designers.
 It was very different than Beijing.

 On the other hand, you will find the poor begging on the streets.
 I lost count of how many times I saw a person with missing limbs lying there in despair, begging for change.
 It was heartbreaking.
 Communism is a confusing system based on the principle of common ownership without social classes and money.
 This is in direct contrast to what I saw in Shanghai.
 It was a lesson that not all you learn about in school is as it seems until you see it yourself.